 This is my friend Martina, who invited me to Cologne for Carnival this year!

 The German city of Cologne was buzzing this weekend with preparation for the massive Rose Monday Parade, the highlight of Carnival.
 But festivities started on Thursday with ladies Carnival Day.
-The theme this year was Social Jeck and I got my own carnival themed badge from my friend and local girl Martina who showed me and my husband who to do Carnival in style.
+The theme this year was Social Jeck and I got my own carnival themed badge from my friend and local girl Martina who showed me and my partner how to do Carnival in style.

 We were whisked off to Peters Brauhaus which was hopping on Friday night with all the usual traditional music and a bit of 90’s dance music too.
 After several Kolsch beers from the deceptively tiny glasses we were linking arms with the locals and getting in to the swing of things.